ivanprejoles/streetheus-admin/README.md

 * You will be able to create, update and delete "Billboards" which are these big texts on top of the page.
 You will be able to attach them to a single category, or use them standalone (Our Admin generates API for all of those cases)
 * You will be able to Search through all categories, products, sizes, colors, billboards with included pagination
 * You will be able to control which products are "featured" so they show on the homepage
-* You will be able to see your orders, sales, etc
-* You will be able to see graphs of your revenue etc
 * Clerk Authentication
-* Order creation
-* Stripe checkout
-* Stripe webhooks
 * MySQL + Prisma + PlanetScale

 ## Prerequisites